Skip Ribbon Commands

 Answer:

 Our primary role is that of a teacher.
-We teach them skills, such as respecting authority, following instructions and accepting consequences, because these are life skills that we use on a daily basis.
+We teach them skills, such as respecting authority, following instructions, and accepting consequences because these are life skills that we use daily.

 You mentioned that you have spoken to your daughter about the consequences of sexual activity.
 That is great!
 Knowledge is power.
 She must be made aware of the risks involved with such behavior at an early age.
 This is a very important decision that your daughter is making.